AY2526S1-CS2103T-T15-4/tp/docs/DeveloperGuide.md

     - Should not depend on any remote server.
 2. Data Requirements
     - User data should be locally in a human-editable text file.
-    - Data should be automatically saved after each modifications to prevent accidental loss.
+    - Data should be automatically saved after each modification to prevent accidental loss.
 3. Performance Requirements
     - The system should start up within 3 seconds on a modern computer.
     - Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.